-Research and development expenses for the three months ended June 30, 2021 were \$14.8 million, compared to \$20.8 million for the three months ended June 30, 2020.
-For the three months ended June 30, 2021, the decrease of \$6.0 million was primarily related to:
+Research and development expenses for the three months ended June 30, 2022 were \$15.4 million, compared to \$14.8 million for the three months ended June 30, 2021.
+For the three months ended June 30, 2022, the increase of \$0.6 million was primarily related to:

-- a decrease in drug manufacturing and formulation costs of \$7.1 million primarily related to the completion and release of AT-001 and AT-007 drug product batches in the three months ended March 31, 2021; - a decrease in stock-based compensation of \$0.1 million due to forfeitures of stock option and restricted stock unit grants related to personnel terminations; - an increase in clinical and pre-clinical expense of \$0.9 million, primarily related to the progression of the AT-007 ACTION-Galactosemia adult extension study, the AT-007 ACTION-Galactosemia Kids pediatric registrational study; - an increase in personnel expenses of \$0.3 million due to the increase in headcount in support of our clinical program pipeline; and - an increase in regulatory and other expenses of \$2,000.
+- a decrease in drug manufacturing and formulation costs of \$2.2 million primarily related to the completion and release of AT-007 drug product batches and purchase of raw materials in the three months ended June 30, 2021. - an increase in clinical and pre-clinical expense of \$2.2 million, primarily related to the progression of the SORD pivotal trial, progression of the AT-007 ACTION-Galactosemia long-term extension adult study, and progression of the AT-007 ACTION-Galactosemia Kids pediatric registrational study; - an increase in personnel expenses of \$0.3 million due to the increase in headcount in support of our clinical program pipeline; - a decrease in regulatory and other expenses of \$19,000; and - an increase in stock-based compensation of \$0.3 mllion due to new stock option and restricted stock grants.